What is a Special Needs Trust?

 A special needs trust in Florida describes any trust that includes provisions designed to protect a physically or mentally disabled trust beneficiary’s eligibility for need-based government benefits such as Medicaid or Supplemental Security Income (“SSI”).
-These trust include restriction on how funds may be used so that distributions not be made to pay for items that are supposed to be provided exclusively from government assistance programs for which the beneficiary may qualify.
+These trusts include restrictions on how funds may be used so that distributions are not made to pay for items that are otherwise provided exclusively from government assistance programs for which the trust beneficiary may qualify.

 - Personal grooming

 A properly drafted special needs trust should expressly state the trustmaker’s intent to help a beneficiary without affecting the beneficiary’s needs-based eligibility.
 A special needs trust agreement typically gives the trustee the discretion to distribute to the beneficiary income and principal, provided that the trustee maintains the beneficiary’s eligibility for assistance.
 The trust agreement tells the trustee that trust assets should be used to supplement but never replace or supplant public benefits.
 A special needs trust will fail its purpose if the trustee mistakenly uses trust money to duplicate Medicaid benefits such as basic shelter and food.

 The Florida special needs trust places much responsibility on the trustee.
 Suppose the trustee spends money from the trust improperly, such as spending money on basic needs already being paid by Medicaid.
 In that case, the trustee could cause the beneficiary’s Medicaid benefits to be lost or reduced.
 The trustee also needs to properly account for trust income taxation.
 The beneficiary of a special needs trust is liable to pay tax on all trust income even when income is not distributed.
 Any trustee may be personally liable for improperly administering a Florida special needs trust in a manner that adversely affects the beneficiary’s benefits eligibility.